 Although it seems simple, performing these while you and a partner are moving is complicated as one might imagine.
 Though seemingly simple on paper the various ways to perform a thrust are numerous.
 It is an integral part of learning kenjutsu to strike properly and to be efficient and on target.
 The angles pictured above are not exact directions and angles as those also differ from technique to technique and system to system.

-Yes, we need our mind.
+Yes, we need our minds.
 More specifically, we need a clear mind.
 A mind polluted with hatred, for example, is not conducive to learning weapons.
 Nor is a mind without compassion.
 We don't need to be a holy person to start learning, but we do need to have a willingness to change and look at ourselves critically.
 A self-critical mind is an asset.

 Be prepared for some mental acrobatics to go with your physical ones.

 You do not need a hakama to do kenjutsu but certainly will help because the movements wearing traditional Japanese clothing is much different than jogging shorts.

 Where to start to learn kenjutsu?

 Locate a dojo or teacher that can transmit the basics to you well.
 One thing about kenjutsu is that each school has different goals and philosophies.
 It is not generic at all.
 The sword technique from a certain school is a specialty of that system.
 There is really no such thing as generic kenjutsu.
 More general sword fighting from Japan is in the form of modern Kendo.